zhenkewu/CFRL/JOSS/paper.md

 #### Preprocessor Training & Trajectory Preprocessing

 We now train the preprocessor and preprocess the trajectory.
-Instead of performing train-test split again, we set `cross_folds=5` to save data and avoid overfitting.
-In this case, `train_preprocessor()` will internally divide the training data into 5 folds, and each fold is preprocessed using a model that is trained on the other folds.
+We set `cross_folds=5`, which reduces overfitting so that we do not need a separate dataset to train the preprocessor.
+In this case, `train_preprocessor()` will internally divide the training data into 5 folds, and each fold is preprocessed using a model that is trained on the other 4 folds.
 We initialize the `SequentialPreprocessor`, and `train_preprocessor()` will take care of both preprocessor training and trajectory preprocessing.

 ```python
 sp = SequentialPreprocessor(z_space=[[0], [1]], num_actions=2, cross_folds=5,